daytonaio/content/.github/pull_request_template.md

 - [ ] Read the article out loud to catch any awkward phrasing.
 - [ ] Run the draft through [Grammarly](https://grammarly.com) or a similar grammar tool.
 - [ ] Double-check adherence to the style guide and repository guidelines.
-- [ ] Use the name of the article for the title of the PR.